 If you’re traveling to Orlando with kids, it can be easy to fall into the trap of visiting the same old theme parks or sitting on the beach, day after day.
 But there are lots of fun things to do in Orlando that don’t involve Mickey Mouse, and these activities are suited to all ages, even children.
 From exploring unique cultural institutions to spotting alligators in the wild, here are our picks for the top things to do in Orlando whether you’re visiting with kids, as a couple or solo.

 Walt Disney World Orlando is a huge theme park that has rides, shops, food and entertainment.
 There are 4 parks there including Magic Kingdom, Epcot Center, Hollywood Studios and Animal Kingdom plus 2 water parks as well.
 Make sure you check out all of them when you go!
 Most days have Early Bird openings at 7:00 am or 8:00 am and close later at 11:00 pm or 12:00 midnight.

 The first hour after park opening can be very busy so be prepared for crowds.
-If you’re on a budget, you can save money by eating outside the park.
+If you’re on a budget, Disney doesn’t have to be expensive.
+There’s plenty of ways to save money at Disney, such as eating outside of the park.
 Whenever I visit Walt Disney World, I always head out for lunch to somewhere nearby that’s cheap such as a Ponderosa Steakhouse.